 Gimme Some Wheels

 Rental car companies require a certain dollar amount on your available balance in case you exceed your mileage, keep the car longer than promised or cause damages.
-It's easier for the company to charge your card for extra expenses than to spend time and money collecting the additional charges directly.
-Polices vary from company to company so ask for the amounts when making a reservation.
+It's easier for the company to charge your card for extra expenses than to spend time and money collecting the additional charges after the fact.
+Polices vary from company to company, so ask for the amounts when making a reservation.

 Pay Another Way